Last updated: 06th July 2020

 Right to Erasure Policy

 GDPR introduces a right for individuals to have their personal data erased.
-This is referred to as the right to erasure.
-However, you may also see it as the right to be forgotten.
+This is referred to as the right to erasure, also known as the right to be forgotten.

 The broad principal of this right is to enable an individual to request the deletion or removal of personal data where there is no compelling reason for its continued processing.